Matthew-Hiebing/Matthew-Hiebing/README.md

 Some of the software/databases/coding languages I work(ed) with include:
 * MSSMS, VSCode, RBDMS
-* Python, Django, SQL, PHP, JS, jQuery, React, HTML, CSS, and SASS
+* Python, Django, SQL, PHP, JS, jQuery, React, HTML, CSS, JSON, and SASS

 One of my latest projects is a new website for Utah's DNR Oil and Gas Division (DOGM).
 [Here]( https://oilgas.utah.gov/) is a link to the in-production site.
 If you're interested in my other work, feel free to browse my other projects here on GitHub or view my LinkedIn profile [here](https://www.linkedin.com/in/matthewhiebing/).

+I also have several other personal project that are pinned below.
+Please feel free to peruse through them and ask any qeustions, I'm always have to talk about past projects.